 - Apply technical knowledge and technique to properly weld carbon steels as well as some aluminum and stainless operations.

-- Independently layout, cut, fit up, and weld projects per shop drawings and Weld Procedure Specifications (WPSs) driver information systems.
+- Independently layout, cut, fit up, and weld projects per shop drawings and Weld Procedure Specifications (WPSs).

 - Apply welding knowledge and skills to fabrication and structural projects.